iqraabdulrauf/iqraabdulrauf/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on javascript.
-- 🌱 I’m currently learning more about TDD and GraphQL.
+- 🌱 I’m currently learning about TDD and GraphQL.